Kris Carr

 • Vegan “butter”

-Every once and a while vegan pizzas or vegan ice cream might just hit the spot.
+Every once in a while vegan pizzas or vegan ice cream might just hit the spot.
 Here are some great vegan dairy alternatives:

 Dairy-Free Milk